openhpc/cloudwg/tutorials/pearc20/exercise1.md

 Edit the slurm-static-ohpc.yml file in ~/PEARC20/Exercise-1/cfn-templates/slurm-static-ohpc.yml and replace OHPC_CONTROLLER_AMI and both entries of OHPC_COMPUTE_AMI with the AMI IDs you just generated with packer.

+AMI IDs are also available via the EC2 dasboard: Console > Services > EC2 > Images/AMIs

 And then, finally deploy the cloud formation template: